kavinda-100/ssh-test-repo/README.md

 # ssh-test-repo

-This is a test repository for SSH access.
+- This is a test repository for SSH access